meatnordrink/notebook/ads/ads.md

 * Google Regional Targeting: Does this make any sense?
 No one searches "depression in New York", really.
 Seasonal Depression might be regionally specific; but won't searching be self-selecting?
 (Like, if someone searches it, I don't really care where they are; not many people in areas that don't have seasonal changes are going to do the search.)
 So I'm kinda' assuming this doesn't apply to us.
 * I'm using Target CPA on Google Ads, which supposedly uses "smart bidding."
 Will this take locations most likely to convert into account automatically, or is geo-targeting still necessary?

+## Broad Notes
+* Nov 1st, 2019: Turned down ads significantly, based on poor income #'s.
+If #'s improve, raise again *slowly.* Watch out for a/b's that may mess things up.

 # FB

 ***Notes of the moment:*** Consider following Adexpresso's suggestion to start new campaigns using CBO at a smaller budget for 4-7 days to let the algorithm figure shit out before scaling.